Top 10 Vitamins for Energy and Tiredness

 Folate is essential for making new cells, including red blood cells.
 When folate is low, red blood cells become abnormally large and cannot carry oxygen efficiently.
 This condition is called megaloblastic anemia and causes fatigue, weakness, and shortness of breath.

-Folate also plays a role in making brain chemicals that support mental energy and mood, including serotonin, dopamine, and norepinephrine.
+Folate also plays a role in making brain chemicals that boost energy and mood, including serotonin, dopamine, and norepinephrine.

 An important note: about 40% of people have a genetic variant (called MTHFR) that makes it harder to use the synthetic form of folate (folic acid).
 For these people, methylfolate (5-MTHF), the active, ready-to-use form, is a better option.
 This is the form used in Motivation: Encapsulated.